olgamurashova/Express-Route-Code-Challenges/README.md

 *currencies.js* - Using app.put(), req.params.name and req.query we updated array of countries that use certain currency.
 The :name param represents the currency name in the currencies object.
 The route handler replaces the countries array of the correct single-currency object with an updated array from the query.
 It sends the updated array as a response.

+*soups.js*  - Using app.post(), we created a route that adds a new soup name to the soups array from the name property of the req.query object.
+It also set a status code  201 for ‘Created’.

 ### Tools used

 + JavaScript